 Guide to Clergy Benefits Disclaimer

-This Guide generally reflects the rules in effect as of January 1, 2019, except that it has been updated to incorporate the change in the IRS required beginning date made by the Setting Every Community Up for Retirement Enhancement Act of 2019 (the SECURE Act).
+This Guide generally reflects the rules in effect as of January 1, 2022.
 This material is provided for informational purposes only and should not be viewed as investment, tax, or other advice.
 It does not constitute a contract or an offer for any products or services.
 In the event of a conflict between this material and the official plan documents or insurance policies, any official plan documents or insurance policies will govern.
 The Church Pension Fund (CPF) and its affiliates (collectively, CPG) retain the right to amend, terminate, or modify the terms of any benefit plan and/or insurance policy described in this material at any time, for any reason, and, unless otherwise required by applicable law, without notice.

 CPF currently offers a post-retirement health subsidy to eligible clergy and spouses.
 However, CPF is required to maintain sufficient liquidity and assets to pay its pension and other benefit plan obligations.
 Given uncertain financial markets and their impact on assets, CPF has reserved the right, in its discretion, to modify or discontinue the post-retirement health subsidy at any time.